Descanonge/neba/docs/source/data/usage.rst

 a list of them. ``XarrayLoader`` may receive a ``str`` or list thereof (that it will concatenate into a single output).

-The types of parameters, source, and data are also left as generics for the interface class (in this order).
-By specifying them you get type-checks for some top-level methods like :meth:`.DataInterface.get_data` or :meth:`.DataInterface.get_source`, and because those generics are transmitted to modules, it also allows to type-check compatibility between modules.
+The types of parameters, source, and data (in this order) are also left as generics for the interface class.
+By specifying them you get type-checks for some top-level methods like :meth:`.DataInterface.get_data` or :meth:`.DataInterface.get_source`, and it allows to type-check compatibility between modules.

 ::